renatoGarcia/icecream-cpp/README.md

 A `view` is close concept to `ranges`.
 Refer to the [range views pipeline](#range-views-pipeline) section to see how to print them.

+This strategy has a higher precedence than the "baseline strategies", so if the printing of a type is supported by both, this strategy will be used instead.
+This precedence can be disabled by the [force_range_strategy](#force_range_strategy) configuration.

 ##### Range format string